apiad/dungen/README.md

 # dungen

-A text-based dungeon-like games generator and engine in Python
+A text-based dungeon-like games generator and engine in Python.

 ## License